flaxel/parser/README.md

 ### Linux

-There are two possibilites to add the parser.
+There are two possibilities to add the parser.
 But first you must install the parser:

 ```bash
 sudo mkdir /opt/parser